AminNeji/AminNeji/README.md

 # 💫 About Me:
 I'm a software engineering student with a passion for developing innovative solutions and learning new technologies.
-Currently, I'm focused on expanding my knowledge in full-stack development .<br>- 🔭 I’m currently working on a full stack web application.<br>- 🌱 I’m currently learning the MERN STACK.<br>- 👯 I’m looking to collaborate on any type of projects.<br>- 📫 How to reach me: mohamedneji2025@gmail.com<br>
+Currently, I'm focused on expanding my knowledge in full-stack development .<br>- 👯 I’m looking to collaborate on any type of projects.<br>- 📫 How to reach me: mohamedneji2025@gmail.com<br>

 ## 🌐 Socials: